 - Children with MDVI born to families living in rural areas of India can experience some of the most severe challenges, compounded by social taboos and poverty.

-- Children with MDVI receive incorrect diagnoses and lose years of early development, foundational to success in school and life.
+- Children with MDVI receive incorrect diagnoses and lose years of early development, which are foundational to success in school and life.

 - Most schools are not equipped to successfully educate children with a complex profile like MDVI, so families have no choice but to keep them at home.